 - Surgery to remove a large sacrococcygeal teratoma

 - Constipation with no identified cause

 Our bowel management workshop has led to some great outcomes, including a 95% success rate for children with fecal incontinence.
 We also guarantee bowel control if the primary operation is done at Children's Colorado.

-Number of countries to which our surgeons have travelled to perform surgery for colorectal and urogenital conditions*
+Number of countries our surgeons have travelled to in order to perform colorectal and urogenital surgeries*

 * These numbers are collective of our entire ICCUC team across their lifetime of work (as of September 2020).